 Abstract:

-Mobile and Baldwin counties comprise the region known as Coastal Alabama.
+Mobile and Baldwin counties encompass the region known as Coastal Alabama.
 The fresh, brackish, and salt water marshes of this area shelter a wide variety of species and provide valuable ecosystem services.
 Over several decades, this area has experienced extensive wetland loss due to a combination of anthropogenic and natural stressors.
 This project partnered with the Alabama Coastal Foundation (ACF) and the Dauphin Island Sea Lab (DISL) to address community concerns of ecosystem decay within Coastal Alabama marshland.
-NASA’s Earth Observations data were used to identify areas that are suitable for restoration and conservation projects.
-Landsat 5 Thematic Mapper (TM), Landsat 7 Enhanced Thematic Mapper Plus (ETM+), Landsat 8 Operational Land Imager (OLI), and Aqua/Terra MODIS data were used to extract vegetation indices and establish baseline conditions for marsh health.
-These findings will assist the ACF by providing data and maps of marsh health trend analyses, which will focus future restoration projects in appropriate areas.
+NASA’s Earth observations data helped to identify areas that are suitable for restoration and conservation projects.
+Landsat 5 Thematic Mapper (TM), Landsat 7 Enhanced Thematic Mapper Plus (ETM+), Landsat 8 Operational Land Imager (OLI), and Aqua/Terra MODIS data assisted in extracting vegetation indices and established baseline conditions for marsh health.
+These findings will support the ACF by providing data and maps of marsh health trend analyses, which will focus future restoration projects in appropriate areas.

 Community Concerns:

 Marshland provides valuable habitat for many wildlife species.
-Of the 50 US states, Alabama ranks 5th in terms of different endemic species, 4th largest in terms of endangered species, and 2nd in terms of extinct species (Handely, et al. 2007).
+Of the 50 US states, Alabama ranks 5th in terms of different endemic species, 4th in terms of endangered species, and 2nd in terms of extinct species (Handely, et al. 2007).

-Marsh degradation impacts the entire estuarine ecosystem where the harvest of shrimp, crab, and oysters are a major local industry (Handley, et al. 2007).
+Marsh degradation affects the entire estuarine ecosystem where the harvest of shrimp, crab, and oysters are a major local industry (Handley, et al. 2007).

 Between 1954 and 2002, 54.4% of emergent wetlands were lost due to urban expansion, erosion, and saltwater intrusion, of which 32.8% were salt marshes (Handley, et al. 2007).